 The first Rolls-Royce SUV, currently called Project Cullinan, is undergoing its final testing and thanks to some eagle-eyed spy photographers, more details have come to light.

-Inside, the screen appears to be slightly more inset than the Phantom and Ghost, while for the first time there will be a selectable suspension button, for adjusting ride height, in keeping with various conditions that will be encountered by an SUV.
+Inside, the infotainment screen appears to be slightly deeper set into the dashboard than the Phantom and Ghost, while for the first time there will be a selectable suspension button, for adjusting ride height, in keeping with various conditions that will be encountered by an SUV.

 The instrumentation appears to be lifted straight from the Ghost, as does the steering column and control stalks, and again it seems that Cullinan will do without shift paddles, instead having a “Low” button on the gear select stalk.

-The organ-stop and bulls-eye air vents are pressed into service in the Cullinan’s interior, while the iDrive controller from the Phantom is implemented also.
+The organ-stop and bulls-eye air vents are pressed into service in the Cullinan’s interior as they are in all Rolls-Royce models, while the rotary iDrive-like controller from the Phantom is implemented also.
+With BMW – Rolls-Royce’s parent company – updating its iDrive software, we’re expecting to see a revised infotainment menu also.

 Rest assured, SUV Authority will be keeping across all Project Cullinan developments.
 Stay tuned.